McIntireEvan/math/content/about.md

 date: 2021-01-11
 ---

 Hi!
-In the words of one of my favorite professors, I want to “tell stories” about math.
-It goes without saying that rigorous proofs are vital for a mathematician’s development.
-That said, I believe that having intuitive “stories” about these proofs and ideas can make things go a lot easier.

-I want to help create intuition about these subjects, and create explanations that my non-mathematician friends can understand and appreciate.
+This blog is mostly about Math, though I might touch on other subjects from time to time.
+My goal is to explore interesting subjects in "higher math", and present them in a more approachable way.
+In the words of one of my favorite professors, I want to "tell stories" about math.
+Having been through an undergrad in Math, I do think that proofs and exercises are essential to mastery of concepts.
+That said, rigourousness can often run counter to intuitive understanding, especially when communicating with people less familiar with the concepts.

 If anything I write is incorrect or misleading, let me know!
 Make an issue on Github or elsewhere.

-I plan on writing ~1 post per month.
+I plan on writing ~1 post per month, but don't currently have an exact timetable.